sukumar-chennari/react_projects/README.md

-Hooks tasks in folder components/hooks created counter todo list to add,delete and update the cards display the even/odd button on click
+practice  task is to on click the home button the data needs to be displayed